Book here

 This particular sponge is very striking because of its vibrant orange color that contrasts with the blue of the sea.
 It looks like a rigid, porous stone.

-This type of snail from Peru, is dragged by the currents through the waters of the Caribbean until they reach Florida.
+This type of snail from Peru is dragged by the currents through the waters of the Caribbean until they reach Florida.
 Their presence helps to investigate the behavior of marine currents.

 This specimen will be very easy to find.
 Just walk around the island and look down to see them moving within the museum and between the mangrove area.
 They move so confidently that you must be careful and watch your step.